 NAGT Position Statements

-This document from the American Geological Institute (AGI), provides a list of seven critical needs followed by national policy actions to help the nation meet these needs.
+- Critical Needs for the Twenty-First Century: The Role of the Geosciences from the American Geological Institute (AGI), provides a list of seven critical needs followed by national policy actions to help the nation meet these needs.